Skip to content

 • Capacity Guarantee: 70% power retention.

-• The Advantage: The extra two years of coverage give excellent peace of mind.
-This is true for drivers who plan to keep their car for ten years or more.
-This promise of long-term quality shows their skill in the electric car market.
+• The Advantage: The extra two years of coverage give excellent peace of mind for drivers who plan to keep their car for ten years or more.

 Nissan